 Sounds good right?
 Here’s how you can get started!

 While formal training isn’t necessary to get started as a Pinterest VA, brushing up on your skills can definitely help you stand out from the crowd.
-This can help you become a Pinterest manager.
+This can help you learn how to become a Pinterest Manager.

-You’ll walk away from this course knowing exactly how to find and pitch to clients, build effective relationships, and run a successful Pinterest virtual assistant business.
+You’ll walk away from this course knowing exactly how to find and pitch to clients, build effective relationships, put together Pinterest virtual assistant packages, and run a successful virtual assistant business.
 Sounds like high-value stuff right?

 Nearly all of their course graduates have inspiring success stories.
 This can be the perfect opportunity for someone with Pinterest skills who’s looking to start working for themselves.